-It was around 2017 when there was much talk and usage about letting things ‘sink in’ — especially via textual communication.
+It was around 2017 when there was much talk and usage about letting things ‘sink in’ — primarily via textual communication.
 Social media platforms like Reddit, Twitter, Instagram, and Facebook had a gradual but steady increase in the number of ‘let that sink in’ memes, posts, and content, overall.

 Despite being around for quite a while, the expressive phrase saw its first Urban Dictionary entry only in 2020.
-So, have we been sinking things in for just about the last three to four years or has this phrase been in our vocabulary for much longer?
+So, have we been sinking things in for just about the last three to four years, or has this phrase been in our vocabulary for much longer?
 Also, what does this strange phrase mean?
 Is there more to it than meets its literal meaning?

 What Does this Memed ‘sink in’ Expression Mean?